Find Your Future Here

-Westminster College of the Arts and Westminster Choir College require an audition/interview as part of the application process for many of its majors.
+Westminster College of the Arts require an audition/interview as part of the application process for many of its majors.
 Program specific information and dates of campus auditions, scholarship competitions and regional auditions can be found in the auditions section.
 Students applying through Early Action for majors requiring an audition should plan to audition in December.
 Early Action is not available to B.F.A.
 Musical Theatre or B.F.A.
 Acting for Film, Television, and Theatre applicants.

 You can follow the status of your application and receipt of required credentials on your "Be-A-Bronc Applicant Dashboard".
 After we receive your application, we will send you a link and your login credentials.